flipcoder/qork/README.md

 Qork angles are based on **turns**.
 Rotating .5 is half a turn.

-This will be changeable in the future.

-This is similar to multiplying a value by 2*PI radians or 360 degrees.

 ```
 node.rotate(.25) # rotate quarter turn in 2D

 node.rotate(.5, Y) # rotate half turn in 3D around Y axis
 ```

-The second parameter to rotate can take any vector.
+The second parameter to rotate can take any vector to rotate around.

 ### Names and Tags